undef314/diagram/README.md

 <h1 align="center">
   <br />
-  Firebase Tools
+  Diagram
 </h1>

-<p align="center"><b>This is the snap for firebase-tools</b>, <i>"Deploy a project, run a local server, interact with your data or import/export from firebase"</i>.
+<p align="center"><b>This is the snap for diagram</b>, <i>"A CLI tool that converts ASCII art to handwritten drawings"</i>.
 It works on Ubuntu, Fedora, Debian, and other major Linux
 distributions.</p>

 <!-- Uncomment and modify this when you are provided a build status badge